 Difference between Density and Relative Density

 Density is the mass per unit volume.
 So if we divide the mass of a substance with its volume then we get the density of that substance.
 Here we get another definition of mass.
 Mass=volume X density.
 Unit of density in SI is Kg/meter3.
 So if we say density of ice is 916 kg/meter3 in SI means if we take a slab of ice of unit volume (length=1 meter, breadth = 1 meter and height = 1 meter), and measure its mass then its mass will be 916 kg.Similarly density of water is 1000 kg/m3 means water of 1 cubic meter volume have a mass of 1000 kg.
 Now we will discuss about Relative density or specific gravity.

 Relative density of water is certainly 1.
 [Relative density of water = density of water/density of water = 1]

-And relative density of ice = density of ice / density of water = 916/1000 = .916
+And relative density of ice = density of ice / density of water = 916/1000 = 0.916

 from PhysicsTeacher.in, an online free physics coaching blog - physics for school students